JhinSu/Cryptography/README.md

 # Cryptography
-Just small scripts made for educational purposes.
-There's not going to be anything revolutionary really here.
+Just small scripts made for fun.
+There's not going to be anything special here.

 	 Caesar [Done]